yadav-aman/CSD-project/ReadMe.txt

  you have implemented along with all the data structures that you have used in your project)

 About Our Project-
+We created a voting system that can automatically count the number of votes after the election.

 Features and Functions of the project-
 1. Our program can read data from CSV file and can create the required data structure in the computer’s memory.